View programs

 Please contact the international office.

-You will learn how to examine cars, trains, airplanes, spacecraft, towers, bridges, ships, power plants and amusement park rides without causing damage or impairment to their future use, hence the term non-destructive.
-You will also learn how testing in a non-destructive fashion is used to detect possible internal or external defects and examine the properties of an object.
+Students will learn how to examine engineered materials and components including: new designs and manufactured products, safety and environmental critical components, welded fabrications, aircraft, infrastructure, ships, power plants, lifting devices, piping and amusement park rides without causing damage or impairment to their future use.
+You will also learn how testing in a non-destructive fashion is used to detect possible internal or external defects to ensure the safety of lives, assets and the environment and examine the properties of an object.

 As a graduate, you will also be eligible for membership in the Ontario Association of Certified Engineering Technicians and Technologists (OACETT).